MeresaG/fundamental-programming-practice/README.md

 ### Funadamentals of Programming Practice

 This course was offered by Prof. Mei Li at the university of MIU.
-The projects are everyday lab assignments and they are implemented using Java 11.
+The projects cover everyday lab assignments and they are implemented using Java 11.
 The assignement covers topics listed below and more:

 - Loops and conditionals